akveg-map/class-descriptions/00_data_entry/313_ArcticDryas(-Willow-Ericaceous)Floodplain.md

 ## Environment

-**Environment Description**: Soils are alkaline, and owing to periodic sedimentation from overbank flooding, are comprised of interbedded silts, sands and organics.
+**Environment Description**: Soils are alkaline, and owing to periodic sedimentation from overbank flooding, are comprised of interbedded silts, sands, and organics.
 Soils are seasonally wet following flooding but are otherwise mesic to dry and moderately- to well-drained.
 Permafrost is relatively shallow and ice-poor due to soil drainage.

 **Physiography:** [physiography_text]